rpy2/rpy2/doc/source/interactive.rst

 ========

 R is very often used as an interactive toplevel, or read-eval-print loop (REPL).
-When analyzing data this is kind of environment is extremely convenient as the analyst often does not know beforehand what lies in the data and how this is going to be discovered.
+When analyzing data, this kind of environment is extremely convenient as the analyst often does not know beforehand what lies in the data and how this is going to be discovered.

-Python is can also be used in a similar fashion, but limitations of the default Python console have lead to the creation of alternative consoles and interactive development editors
+Python can also be used in a similar fashion, but limitations of the default Python console have lead to the creation of alternative consoles and interactive development editors
 (idle, ipython, bpython, emacs mode, komodo, ...).